stephan-double-u/cross-language-validation-schema/README.md

 (according to [RFC 3339, section 5.6](https://datatracker.ietf.org/doc/html/rfc3339#section-5.6)).

 # Requirements for the implementers
-An implementation of this scheme must meet the following requirements.
+An implementation of this schema must meet the following requirements.
 These requirements depend on which part is implemented.

 ## Producer
+TODO

 Must provide an API to define all types of validation rules.
 > E.g. with [Cross Language Validation Java](https://github.com/stephan-double-u/cross-language-validation-java)
   a mandatory rule with dependencies to other properties (see example rule 3) can be defined like this: